GraemeMalcolm/ai-labs/Instructions/exercises/01-auto-ml.md

 ## If time permits

-If you want to experiment further with automated machine learning, try training a **classification** model based on the penguins.csv dataset at []().
+If you want to experiment further with automated machine learning, try training a **classification** model based on the **penguins.csv** dataset at [https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/penguins.csv](https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/penguins.csv).

 After training and deploying a classification model, you can test it in the endpoint with the following JSON: